Italian Wedding Soup

 - TINY MEATBALLS:

-- 1 package (19 ounce) JOHNSONVILLE® Mild Italian Sausage Links, removed from casing* (*Cut sausage link end to end, about three-quarters of the way through.
+- 1 package (19 ounce) JOHNSONVILLE® Mild Italian Sausage Links (or Ground Italian Sausage), removed from casing* (*Cut sausage link end to end, about three-quarters of the way through.
 Flip sausage link over, grasp casing and pull off.)

 - 1 egg, lightly beaten